Foreign Policy Blogs

 Roman Kilisek

-Roman focuses his research on global energy politics, infrastructure and trade, global political risk and macroeconomics.
-He is also very much interested in the nexus of politics and financial markets as well as scenario development.
+His research focuses on global energy politics, mining, infrastructure and trade, global political risk and macroeconomics.
+He is fond of using scenario development and analysis.